 It was going to take some getting used to.

 There had always been a tension that existed between the two men, ever since Sanji had joined Luffy's crew.
 At first, it had almost appeared to be petty bickering amongst the stubborn nakama.
 However now, Zoro just wasn't so sure.
 There was just something there, and what this something was, he just couldn't put his finger on it.
 What the green headed swordsman felt for the stubborn cook was not entirely pure irritation; the feeling he got when the cook reacted to his jibes was something that made him feel radiant inside and out.
-It could have been suggested that Zoro gained a significant amount of twisted pleasure from watching the blonde narrow his eyes in anger, spitting insults mercilessly in his direction whilst proceeding to try and kick him with a well toned and skinny leg-
+It could have been suggested that Zoro gained a significant amount of twisted pleasure from watching the blonde narrow his eyes in anger, spitting insults mercilessly in his direction whilst proceeding to try and kick him-

 'Shit.
 Doing it again,' he sighed, rubbing his temples with a slight frown.
 'Flexible...
 I wonder if he's flexible in all the right places-'